sCrypt-Inc/scryptTS-docs/docs/tutorials/sighash-type.md

 }
 ```

 You can check the [complete code](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/advancedCounter.ts) in our [boilerplate](https://github.com/sCrypt-Inc/boilerplate).
-We choose `SINGLE|ANYONECANPAY` here, but as described above, it's good to use `SINGLE` as well.
+We choose `SINGLE|ANYONECANPAY` here, but as it's described above, it's good to use `SINGLE` as well.

 The following [transaction](https://test.whatsonchain.com/tx/e06d86f8d8b867c503eca799bb542b5f1d1f81aa75ad00ab4377d65764bef68c) is a contract calling transaction of AdvancedCounter, as you can see it also contains two outputs but we only build one input then check if it hashes to `hashOutputs` in the public method.
 The reason for this is that we use the SigHash type `SINGLE|ANYONECANPAY`.